-6 Conclusion
+7 Conclusion

-In this paper we presented an approach for an automatic selection of the optimal meta-model for the investigated problem.
-We introduced the coefficient of prognosis which enables an objective assessment of the meta-model prognosis based on an additional test data set.
+In this paper we presented an approach for an automatic selection of the optimal metamodel for the investigated problem.
+We introduced the coefficient of prognosis which enables an objective assessment of the metamodel prognosis based on an additional test data set.
 We could verify the approach for several weakly and highly nonlinear examples with low and high dimensional input variable spaces.

-The approach can identify the required variables efficiently and the obtained optimal meta-model can be used afterwards for a fast robustness evaluation or optimization.
+The approach can identify the required variables efficiently and the obtained optimal metamodel can be used afterwards for a fast optimization.
 The only restriction is a required minimum number of test samples to represent the variable space sufficiently.
-In our future work we will include cross correlation techniques to become independent of these test data.
+In our future work we will address following improvements: